mivp-agent/moos-ivp-agent/examples/QTable/README.md

 ## Running models

 ### Directory structure
-To run trained models we need to point it at the `.npy` file with the trained model which has a `config.json` file in the same location as this file.
+To run trained models we need to point it at the `.npy` file with the trained model which has a `config.json` file in the same folder as this file.
 For example:

 ```
 - trained/